Back to 90 this week, chance for showers Wednesday

 FORECAST DETAILS:

 TUESDAY: Mostly sunny, hot, not too humid for most of the day.
-A cold front passes Tuesday evening bringing showers and maybe a rumble of thunder.
+A cold front passes Tuesday afternoon/evening bringing showers and maybe a rumble of thunder.
 High: Near 90.
+80s shore.

 THURSDAY: Mostly sunny.
 High: 80s.